-- FCF supports unplanned outages.
-Dead connections are rapidly detected and then the connections are aborted and removed from the pool.
-Connection removal relies on abort to rapidly sever socket connections in order to prevent hangs.
-Borrowed and in-use connections are interrupted only for unplanned outages. - FCF supports planned outages.
-Borrowed or in-use connections are not interrupted and closed until work is done and control of the connection is returned to the pool. - FCF encapsulates fatal connection errors and exceptions into the isValid API for robust and efficient retries. - FCF recognizes new nodes that join an Oracle RAC cluster and places new connections on that node appropriately in order to deliver maximum quality of service to applications at run time.
-This facilitates middle-tier integration of Oracle RAC node joins and work-request routing from the application tier. - FCF distributes run-time work requests to all active Oracle RAC instances.
+- Unplanned Outages: FCF rapidly detects dead connections,, and then terminates and removes them from the pool.
+Connection removal relies on terminating the sever-socket connections rapidly to prevent the system from becoming nonresponsive.
+Borrowed and in-use connections are interrupted only for unplanned outages. - Planned Outages: FCF does not interrupt and close the borrowed or in-use connections until work is done and control of the connection is returned to the pool. - Fatal Connection Errors and Exceptions: FCF encapsulates fatal connection errors and exceptions into the isValid API for robust and efficient retries. - Addition of New Nodes to the Cluster: FCF recognizes the new nodes that join an Oracle RAC cluster and places new connections on that node appropriately for delivering maximum quality of service to applications at run time.
+This facilitates middle-tier integration of Oracle RAC node joins and work-request routing from the application tier. - Run-Time Work Requests: FCF distributes run-time work requests to all active Oracle RAC instances.